The Evening and the Morning is the prequel to the Kingsbridge Trilogy.

 For another excellent novel about the building of a medieval cathedral, see Cathedral by Ben Hopkins (This beautifully written novel illuminates life in medieval Europe).

-You might also check out my post, 20 most enlightening historical novels (plus dozens of runners-up).
+You might also check out my post, 20 most enlightening historical novels.